Hans Island: Media attention and continuing negotiations

 In July 2007, owing to updated satellite imagery, Canadian authorities realized the line constructed as a basis for the maritime boundary (but not for land) would have run roughly across the middle of the island, but the boundary did not "move" as that required a bilateral agreement by the two states for which negotiations continued.

 The two countries maintained a sense of humour in the dispute.
-Peter Taksøe-Jensen has stated "when Danish military go there, they leave a bottle of schnapps.
+Peter Taksøe-Jensen stated "when Danish military go there, they leave a bottle of schnapps.
 And when Canadian military forces come there, they leave a bottle of Canadian Club and a sign saying, 'Welcome to Canada.'"

 Negotiations began in 2012 between Canada and Denmark, calling for either a condominium or splitting the disputed island's sovereignty in half.

 On 23 May 2018, Canada and Denmark announced the creation of a Joint Task Force to determine the boundary between Canada and Greenland, including the fate of Hans Island.